 Who leads services at the Anglican Church of the Valley?

 Most services feature the Eucharist or Holy Communion.
 Such services are led by an ordained priest (who may also be called a minister or pastor.
 Priests may wear vestments, or simply a “stole” or scarf-like formal piece of cloth around their neck.
 It is a symbol of their priestly vocation.
 Clergy frequently also have the “backwards” collar.
 You can call an Anglican priest “Father,” or “Reverend,” or just “Mister.”
 You can also call him by his first name.
-Occasionally the ACOTV may have a service without clergy, Morning Prayer without Eucharist.
+On rare occasions the ACOTV may have a service without clergy, Morning Prayer without Eucharist.
 In those cases the man or woman who leads the service is a lay member of the parish.

 Why attend the Anglican Church, or any church?
 Can’t I be a Christian in private?

 No one ever said faith was easy.
 In our world with its focus on the material and the senses, it is difficult to stand alone and keep our awareness of God and his wishes for us foremost in our minds.
 Being part of a church is simply being a part of a community where we all can work and explore our faith together.